catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

     +--------------+---------------------------------------+

-If any ACLs existed they would have been displayed in the table above as either a ``read_acl``or ``write_acl`` field if they were set.

-We are now ready to add our access rule.
-We will start by adding read access rule for our restricted object storage user.
+If any ACLs existed they would have been displayed in the table above as either a ``read_acl`` or ``write_acl``.
+Now that we know there are no existing ACLs, we can start to create our own.
+We will start by adding a read access rule for our restricted object storage user.

-We will be using the ``swift client`` to achieve this.
-If you do not currently have this installed you can add it to your virtualenv with this command.
+We will be using the **swift client tools** to achieve this.
+If you do not currently have these installed you can add them to your virtualenv with this
+command:

 .. code-block:: bash

   $ pip install python-swiftclient

-The syntax of the command to add a read ACL to a container is as follows.
+The syntax of the command to add a read ACL to a container is as follows:

+.. code-block:: bash

+    $ swift post <container> --read-acl "<permissions>"

 The same format is used for adding a write ACL and it is possible to add both in the same action.

-.. code-block:: bash

-    swift post <container> --read-acl "<permissions>"

-Where:
+In this command:

 * **<container>** is the name of the container to apply the ACL to.
 * **<permissions>** is the string value denoting what access to assign to the container.

 The following table describes how the permissions are defined.
-These can be applied singularly or as a comma separated list to both the --read-acl and --write-acl parameters.
+These can be applied singularly or as a comma separated list to both the - -read-acl and
+- -write-acl parameters.

 +--------------------------+----------------------------------------------------------+
 | Element                  | Description                                              |